Your Candidates Responses to our housing crisis

 Sabrina Ali: I would encourage the six ‘silos’ of governance with exclusive jurisdiction in their respective fields to attend community-wide, monthly Town Hall meetings, where discussion takes place with everyone in the same room.
 I would like to review the relevant bylaws to ensure they support the good work that has already been done.
 I would encourage new projects by looking particularly at bylaws regarding secondary suites, Cottage housing, and Density bonuses working of course, with SWIPPA, and all the other stakeholders.

-Kylie Coates: I will bring all the governing body of salt Spring together Second I will bring all these projects proposals So the governing body and the people look at them Third to make the move forward We should pick the best proposal and the governing body and the other groups get behind it trying to get one built first And one project one is built then move to project to three and so on Having them all work together To get affordable housing built
+Kylie Coates: I will bring all the governing body of salt Spring together.
+Second I will bring all these projects proposals So the governing body and the people look at them.
+Third to make the move forward.
+We should pick the best proposal and the governing body and the other groups get behind it trying to get one built first.
+And once project one is built, then move to project two, three ,and so on.
+Having them all work together to get affordable housing built.

 Laura Patrick: I will request that non-profit organizations and caring citizens that develop projects that bring relief to our housing emergency be exempt from application fees and be expedited through the review process.
 To create consistency and efficiency in the review process, I will request Islands Trust provide training and dedicate planning staff with expertise in multi-family housing projects.
 I will advocate to senior levels of government, especially the Capital Regional District (CRD) and BC Housing, for a unique housing strategy with dedicated funding for the Island Trust Area.
 I will improve coordination and collaboration with the other governments and agencies that have an influence on local planning and services such as CRD, Island Health, Ministry of Transportation and Infrastructure, and BC Housing.